This isn’t a green post…

 Health and Beauty

 2. Dried or fresh, peels can be added to tea.
-This will result in an orange-scented tea and increase the antioxidants in the tea.
+This will result in an orange-scented tea with a nutrient boost.

 3. Although I have yet to try, I have seen many recipes for making candied orange peels.